-his Sunday sees the start of Bradford Cinemas' European Film Festival, which runs from May 1st - 8th.
-There's a subtitle-tastic selection on offer, from some great New Italian Cinema, to award winners like 'Mediterraneo', so browse through this lot to see what tickles your ecu.
-The above picture comes from 'Fiorile', just one of 4 new films from Italy, 'Fiorile' is a rich historical epic, spanning 200 years of one ill-fated family, whose name changes over the centuries from Benedetti (the Blessed) to Maledetti (the Cursed).
-Visually brilliant, and superbly acted, you can see 'Fiorile' on Sunday 8th May in BFT1 at Keeping with the Italian theme, there will be four films shown celebrating the work of director / comic Roberto Benigni, including 'Night On Earth', Jim Jarmusch's highly accessible taxi trips.
+Fiorile This Sunday sees the start of Bradford Cinemas' European Film Festival, which runs from May 1st - 8th.
+There's a subtitle-tastic selection on offer, from some great New Italian Cinema, to award winners like 'Mediterraneo', so browse through this lot to see what tickles your ecu. spanning 200 years of one ill-fated family, whose name changes over the centuries from Benedetti (the Blessed) to Maledetti (the Cursed).
+Visually brilliant, and superbly acted, you can see 'Fiorile' on Sunday 8th May in BFT1 at 8.15pm.
+Keeping with the Italian theme, there will be four films shown celebrating the work of director / comic Roberto Benigni, including 'Night On Earth', Jim Jarmusch's highly accessible taxi trips.
 Benigni plays the cabbie in the Rome section, and delivers an utterly inspired monologue - worth watching for that alone.
-Also not to be missed are Sergio Leone's classic monument to the death of the western 'Once Upon A Time In The West', Oscar-winning comedy 'Mediterraneo', and Bernardo Bertolucci's explicit 'Last Tango In Paris'.
-Bernardo 'Last Tango...' is in fact one of five films by the great director being shown during the week.
+Also not to be missed are Sergio Leone's classic monument to the death of the western 'Once Upon A Time In The Oscar-winning comedy West', Bernardo 'Mediterraneo', and Bertolucci's explicit 'Last Tango In Paris'.
+'Last Tango ... ' is in fact one of five films by the great director being shown during the week.
 Others include '1900', starring Robert De Niro, Burt Lancaster & Gerard Depardieu, which is being shown in two parts on Friday 6th & Saturday 7th at 5.45pm in BFT1, and 'The Grim Reaper', Bertolucci's first ever feature film.
-For full details of what's on offer, including times and prices, you can ring the Bradford Film Theatre on 0274 820666, and the Pictureville Cinema on 0274 732277
+For full details of what's on